prajwalch/yazap/README.md

 ### Initializing the yazap
-The first step in using the `yazap` is making an instance of [Yazap](https://prajwalch.github.io/yazap/#root;Yazap) which is done by making a call to `Yazap.init(allocator, "Your app name")` which internally creates a root command for your app.
+The first step in using the `yazap` is making an instance of [Yazap](https://prajwalch.github.io/yazap/#root;Yazap) by calling `Yazap.init(allocator, "Your app name")` which internally creates a root command for your app.
 ```zig
 var app = Yazap.init(allocator, "myls");
 defer app.deinit();
 ```

-### Getting root command
+### Getting a root command
-[Yazap](https://prajwalch.github.io/yazap/#root;Yazap) itself don't have an any API to add arguments for your command.
+[Yazap](https://prajwalch.github.io/yazap/#root;Yazap) itself don't provides an any methods to add arguments for your command.
-Its main purpose is to initialize, parse arguments and deinitilize the library therefore to add arguments get the root [Command](https://prajwalch.github.io/yazap/#root;Command) by calling `Yazap.rootCommand` which returns a pointer of a root command.
+Its only purpose is to initialize the library, invkoing parser and deinitilize all the structures therefore you must have to use root command to add arguments.
+You can simply get it by calling `Yazap.rootCommand` which returns a pointer of it.
 ```zig
 var myls = app.rootCommand();
 ```

 ### Adding arguments
-After you get the root command it's time to add argument by using an appropriate API provided by `Command`.
+After you get the root command it's time to add argument by using an appropriate methods provided by `Command`.
 See [Command](https://prajwalch.github.io/yazap/#root;Command) to see all the available API.
 ```zig
 try myls.addArg(flag.boolean("all", 'a'));